-Boundary maps (scale 1:24,000, dated 1923), giving details of the topography and boundary monuments along the area, will be supplied to the Contractor by the Project Authority (or his authorized Representative) prior to commencement of the Work.
-The Contractor is responsible for obtaining topographic and other maps that may be required to accomplish and/or estimate the amount of work.
+Boundary maps (scale 1:62500, dated 1914), giving details of the topography and boundary monuments along each area, will be supplied to the Contractor by the Project Authority (or his authorized Representative) prior to commencement of the Work.
+The Contractor is responsible for obtaining aerial photography, topographic and other maps that may be required to accomplish and/or estimate the amount of work.